supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 1. Scroll down and select the first option available. **Hint:** Workload type: Development on Notebooks and lightweight testing.

-1. Select the **Create** button at the bottom of the screen.
+1. Select the **Review + Create** button at the bottom of the screen, then scroll down and select **Create**.
 Close any feedback window that may appear.
-This will take a few minutes; you will see a notification (bell icon) when it is done and the *Compute instance* left icon turns from blue to green.
+This takes a few minutes, you'll see a notification (bell icon) when it's done and the *Compute instance* left icon turns from blue to green.

 1. Once the Compute has been created and running, verify that the kernel to use is *Python 3.8 - AzureML*. **Hint:** This is shown in the right of the command bar.